foundersandcoders/coursebook/src/course/syllabus/apprenticeship/client-side-app/project.md

 We'll be using [Vite](https://vitejs.dev/) to handle bundling our app and providing a dev server.
 You can quickly scaffold a new app using their CLI:

-1. `npm init @vitejs/app`
+**Do not create a new directory—Vite will do this for you**

-1. Follow the instructions in your Terminal (pick the `react` option)
+1. `npm create vite myapp -- --template react`
-1. `cd [my-app-name]`
+1. `cd myapp`
 1. `npm install` to install the dependencies
 1. `npm run dev` start the dev server

-Open the project in your editor—you should see an example app setup.
+Open the project in your editor—you should see an example app.
 Feel free to delete the logo/CSS files that you won't be using.

 ### Static assets